sbslee/streamlit-openai/README.md

 ## Chat Summary

-The `Chat` class automatically generates a summary of the chat history, which can be accessed via the `Chat.summary` property.
+The `Chat` class automatically generates a summary of the chat history, accessible via the `Chat.summary` property.
 This summary is created using OpenAI's Chat Completions API and provides a concise overview of the conversation.
+Note that when a new chat is started, the default summary is "New Chat."
+When there is enough context in the chat history, the summary will be automatically generated.
+Once the summary is generated, it will not change.

 ## Storage Management